Applying the Benefit Cap

 You can get help finding work by contacting your nearest Jobs & Benefits office / Social Security Office / Job Centre where an adviser will support you.

-An additional Supplementary Payment, available until 31 March 2020 to cover any loss of housing benefit, may be available for households with children identified as being affected by the Benefit Cap from 7 November 2016.
+An additional Supplementary Payment, available until 31 March 2020 to cover any loss of housing benefit, may be available for households with children identified as being affected by the Benefit Cap.
 This does not affect your tax credits entitlement and you won't have to pay any tax on it.

 If you are affected by the Benefit Cap, you do not need to apply for a Supplementary Payment.
 The Department for Communities will identify who is eligible and the payments will cover any loss of Housing Benefit.